Dates of Service: October 1, 1998 through September 30, 2001

 Dual Diagnosis Enhanced Halfway House (DDEHH)

-If DDEHH services are appropriate and available, the resident is offered step-down (ASAM PPC-IIR Level III.3 half-way houses) bundled with a range of nonresidential services including individual, group, and family therapy.
-DDEHH services average 2-4 months and are provided in 5-bed houses licensed by the Department of Mental Health and Developmental Disabilities and located within blocks of DDETC housing.
-As opposed to the 24-hour staffing plan in the intensive program, clinical staff are available 8-hours per day with twenty-four hour crisis call availability through both the Foundations Associates clinical staff and the regional mobile crisis response team.
-Consumers check-in with intensive residential program staff when arriving and leaving the premises for approved passes.
-A master level Independent Living Housing Coordinator works closely with each consumer in this level of care to develop and address goals and reintegration planning, with life skills, personal responsibility, independence, and structure, as the primary focus of treatment.
-A vocational specialist works with all consumers to address the spectrum of vocational educational needs from developing resumes and establishing a job search plan to directly teaching skills through a supportive employment plan.
-All residents participate in development of an individualized Therapeutic Contract that defines community, individual, and financial/rental goals and arrangements.
-There is no treatment charge for this level of care, and consumers are required to be competitively employed and pay market rate rent.
-Food and utilities are included under this arrangement.
+If DDEHH facilities are adequate and accessible, the resident is provided step-down housing (ASAM PPC-IIR Level III.3 half-way houses) along with a variety of nonresidential services, such as individual, community, and family counseling.
+DDEHH services are given in 5-bed houses approved by the Department of Mental Health and Developmental Disabilities and situated within blocks of DDETC housing and last from 2-4 months.
+Clinical personnel are available 8 hours a day, with 24-hour crisis call availability from both the Foundations Associates clinical staff and the regional mobile crisis response team, as opposed to the intensive program’s 24-hour staffing schedule.
+When consumers arrive and leave the premises, they must check in with intensive residential program personnel for accepted passes.
+A master level Independent Living Housing Coordinator works closely with and user in this level of care to establish and resolve expectations and reintegration preparation, with the primary emphasis of treatment being life skills, personal responsibility, independence, and structure.
+A vocational specialist works with all consumers to meet a wide range of vocational educational needs, from resume development and career search planning to direct skill teaching through a supportive employment plan.
+Everyone in the group contributes to the creation of an individualized Therapeutic Contract that specifies community, individual, and financial/rental objectives and arrangements.
+For this standard of service, there is no treatment cost, but consumers must be competitively working and pay market-rate rent.
+This arrangement covers all food and services.